New York State Inebriate Asylum: Description and history

 The former New York State Inebriate Asylum building is located high on a prominent hilltop in eastern Binghamton, at 425 Robinson Street.
 It is a large and imposing Gothic Revival stone building.

 The asylum was chartered in 1854, but site work and construction on this campus did not begin until 1857, in what were then the rural outskirts of Binghamton.
 The asylum admitted its first patients in 1864, but the building was not completed for another two years.
 It was the first large-scale public facility in which alcoholism was treated as a medical condition.
 It served this function until 1879, when it was converted to a mental hospital.
 The facilities were significantly enlarged in the 1880s, with the addition of many buildings that have since been demolished.
 The building remained in use as a mental hospital or psychiatric services center until 1993, when it was closed due to inadequate maintenance.

 In 2008, SUNY Upstate Medical University took over the vacant building, with plans rehabilitate the main building and to establish a satellite campus on the grounds.
 Due to a general economic downturn, the university never developed the building beyond stabilizing its condition.
 In 2015, Binghamton University announced it had taken stewardship of the building and published plans for rehabilitation of the building.

+For a short time, Binghamton University was the steward of the property; however that has since changed and the New York State Office of Mental Health is now the sole proprietor.